 Every winter, the Western White Mountains and RiverWalk Resort at Loon Mountain transform its fall colors into a white winter wonderland.

 The Loon Mountain Adventure Center offers some excellent snowshoeing tours for all ages and abilities.
 Choose from a more challenging summit guided snowshoe tour or a more leisurely base area guided tour.
 If you’d rather explore on your own two feet, you can hit the trails at the Adventure Center or head to the woods.
-The nearby Lincoln Woods Trail is a beautiful 2.9-mile trail that runs along the eastern branch of the Pemigewasset River or you can strap on a pair of snowshoes and walk right out the back door along the River – “RiverWalk.”
+Alpine Adventures offers a fun backcountry snowshoe tour if you prefer a guided stroll through the woods.

 The East Ridge Trail System at the Loon Mountain Adventure Center has over 20 km of groomed cross-country skiing trails for beginners, intermediates, and advanced skiers.
 Bring your own or rent a pair and enjoy the quiet solitude of the Pemigewasset River and old logging roads.
 Serious cross-country skiers will love the 65 km of trails at the Franconia Village X-C Ski Center in Franconia.
 Their center offers full rentals and lessons if you want to perfect your skills.